patilswapnilv/juliepagano.com/source/blog/2013-11-02-it-s-dangerous-to-go-alone-battling-the-invisible-monsters-in-tech.html.markdown

 <iframe width="560" height="315" src="//www.youtube.com/embed/GYdR09pmYzw" frameborder="0">
 </iframe>

+Apologies for ad libbing the idiom "low end on the totem pole" in my talk.
+I should know better and will make sure I do not repeat this if I give the talk again.

 [Below is a rough initial draft of transcription](#transcripts).
 I will work on checking this for typos and other issues in the near future.
 If anyone has time to help with that, [pull requests](https://github.com/juliepagano/juliepagano.com) would be great.